JohnBaldwin82/Book-Editor/README.md

 ## Description

-A fully functioning Google Book Search that willa allowe users to save book searches to the backend.
+A fully functioning Google Book Search that will allow users to save book searches to the backend.

 ## Task